-- The conditional, stock market linked interest at the end of the deposit term depends on the level of the FTSE 100 EWFD on the end date. - In addition, both the potential interest and repayment of money in the plan depend on the financial stability of the Deposit Taker Bank throughout the deposit term.
+- The conditional, stock market linked interest depends on the level of the FTSE 100 EWFD on the end date. - In addition, both the potential interest and repayment of money in the plan depend on the financial stability of the Deposit Taker Bank throughout the deposit term.

-No interest will be paid if the FTSE 100 EWFD closes below the level needed on the end date and the plan does not mature early.
+No interest will be paid if the FTSE 100 EWFD closes below the level needed on the end date.